 Collage of plankton images from ISIIS imager

 Passive underwater sled

 A gathering of solmaris jellies as seen by ISIIS

 A real image, processed, and displaying its Regions of Interests

 Plankton is at the base of the food chain in the oceans.
 The small phytoplankton, by extracting energy from the sunlight and available nutrients, will feed zooplankton which will then sustain a large and very diverse community of ocean creatures from the smaller sardines to the most charismatic mega-faunas like sharks, tunas, and whales.
 No plankton means no life in the Ocean.

-The monitoring of plankton population as well as the knowledge of plankton population dynamic help scientists gain a better understanding of the ocean’s ability to sustain fisheries resources.
+The monitoring of the plankton population, as well as the knowledge of plankton population dynamics, help scientists, gain a better understanding of the ocean’s ability to sustain fisheries resources.

-Bellamare has designed a shadowgraph imaging system able to sample large volume of water at high speed for zooplankton ecology.
+Bellamare has designed a shadowgraph imaging system able to sample large volumes of water at high speed for zooplankton ecology.